When to see your GP

 Making a GP appointment

-When you make your appointment you may be asked why you want to see the doctor.
+When you make your appointment, you might be asked why you want to see the doctor.
 You don't have to go into detail if you don't want to – you can just say you're worried about new symptoms.

-It can help to write down what you want to say before your appointment:
+It can help to write down what you want to say before your appointment, in case you forget or feel rushed in the appointment.
+For example:

 In your appointment